Spongebob-Uchiha/Coffee-Shop-Website/README.md

 ## About it

 - **Index 1** contains the fuctional website with both HTML, CSS & Java Script.
-Was the first to created contain few styles
+Was the first Sunrise Breeders website to be created containing few styles